havocp/xsbt-wiki/Inspecting-Settings.md

 # Selecting commands, tasks, and settings

-A fully-qualified reference to a setting or task looks like;
+A fully-qualified reference to a setting or task looks like:

 ```text
 {<build-uri>}<project-id>/config:key(for key2)
 ```